Eric Nance: Murder

 On October 11, 1993, 18-year-old Julie Heath (June 11, 1975 – October 11, 1993) was driving on U.S. Highway 270 between Malvern and Hot Springs, Arkansas, to visit her boyfriend in Hot Springs.
 Nance stated that he stopped to help Heath after her car broke down and offered her a ride to Malvern.
 The prosecution said that Nance then raped and murdered her.
 He was later seen in a convenience store wearing no shoes, socks, or shirt.
 According to the clerk, there appeared to be fresh dark, damp stains on his overalls.

 Heath's body was found on October 18, 1993, by a hunter.
 Her throat had been cut.
 Photographs of the scene show that she was fully clothed, but her belt buckle was partially undone, her pants zipper was not fully up, and the left shoulder of her shirt was torn.
 The shirt was also on inside out.
 The medical examiner also reported that her socks and panties were on inside out and her bra was pulled up around the neck and shoulder area.
 A pubic hair located in Nance's pickup was said by an expert to be microscopically identical to that of Heath.

 Nance said he accidentally killed Heath.
 According to defense testimony, she had become hysterical after seeing a utility knife and began to kick at him.
 Putting up his hand to stop her, he accidentally lodged the knife in her throat.
 This version of events was told at the trial by his brother and sister, to whom Nance had told his version of events.

-The TV show "Murder Comes to Town" on the Investigation Discovery channel presented this murder mystery in Season 5 Episode 7 "Something's Not Right".
-Later, his sister Belinda, told his story on the "Evil Lives Here" episode "They Say I Killed My Brother."
+The TV show Murder Comes to Town on the Investigation Discovery channel presented this murder mystery in Season 5 Episode 7 "Something's Not Right".
+Later, his sister Belinda, told her story on the Evil Lives Here Season 9 Episode 5 "They Say I Killed My Brother."
+She tells the story about how Nance actually asked her to retrieve and destroy evidence, specifically the murder weapon, and she instead chose to turn it over to authorities.

+Julie's mother, Nancy Heath, committed suicide 15 months after her daughter's murder.